Is It Chapped Lips Or A Cold Sore? Here's How To Tell (& How To Treat)

 Dr. Kristina Collins is a double board-certified dermatologist, and she gave the lowdown on all things to do with dry and cracked lips to Byrdie.
 According to Dr. Collins, "Lips are very prone to dryness because they lack oil glands and hair follicles and therefore do not have a protective covering of sebum like the rest of our normal, hair-bearing skin."
 She also pointed out that lips have a very thin outermost layer.

-Since there isn't much skin surface on the lips to prevent the hydration within from escaping, this area is likely to be dry and flaky much quicker than other parts of the body.
+Since there isn't much skin surface on the lips to prevent the hydration within from escaping, this area is likely to become dry and flaky much quicker than other parts of the body.
+But while chapped lips are simply a result of dryness, cold sores occur due to viral infection.
 Whether you have chapped lips or a cold sore, the appearance is very similar and can be confusing.
 Unfortunately, this also means that people may end up treating the wrong problem as a result.

 The difference between chapped lips and cold sores